Auto MechanicNear West Ashley, SC

 We appreciate you for choosing A+ Auto Mechanic Services.

 When was the last time you walked into a mechanic's shop and thought to yourself, "Wow, everyone here is so friendly!
 Their waiting room is nice too.
 I think I'll stay while they work on my car."
-The truth is, too many autobody shops in West Ashley are dark, dingy, and dirty.
+The truth is, too many autobody shops in West Ashley, SC are dark, dingy, and dirty.
 To make matters worse, their staff are aloof and often don't know a thing about customer service.

 At A+ Auto, our goal is to change the way people view Automotive Shops.
 When you visit our shop, we want you to walk in and feel like you are a part of our family.
 When you become our customer, we will work hard to ensure you never have a reason to look for a different mechanic in West Ashley, SC.
 We want to restore your trust in the automotive business and make certain you never feel cheated or are unsure about your vehicle's repairs.

-As a full-service auto mechanic shop in West Ashley, we do everything from routine maintenance like oil changes to major repairs involving engines and transmissions.
+As a full-service auto mechanic shop in West Ashley, SC, we do everything from routine maintenance like oil changes to major repairs involving engines and transmissions.
 We started off in 2004 as a Major Repair Auto Shop and barely made it through the 2008 recession.
 However, we persevered and came back strong in 2010 by adding more services and becoming a true full-service auto shop.
-Today, we have been at our location in North West Ashley for more than 16 years, and we have no intention of going anywhere soon.
+Today, we have been at our location in North West Ashley, SC for more than 16 years, and we have no intention of going anywhere soon.

-Unlike some auto repair shops in West Ashley, we pride ourselves on A+ customer satisfaction and outstanding workmanship.
+Unlike some auto repair shops in West Ashley, SC, we pride ourselves on A+ customer satisfaction and outstanding workmanship.
 We are so confident in our abilities that we back up our work with a four-year, 48K mile warranty - unheard of in our industry.
 When we say we're a one-stop-shop for ALL of your auto repair needs, we mean it!

 Auto Service West Ashley, SC